BaiduHiDeviOS/iOS-Tech-Weekly/README.md

 ## 开源代码
 名称 | 推荐理由
 ------- | -------
+[IBAnimatable](https://github.com/JakeLin/IBAnimatable)| Design and prototype UI, interaction, navigation, transition and animation for App Store ready Apps in Interface Builder with IBAnimatable.
 [RACollectionViewReorderableTripletLayout](https://github.com/ra1028/RACollectionViewReorderableTripletLayout)|UICollectionView 排序
 [PMKVObserver](https://github.com/postmates/PMKVObserver)|A type-safe Swift/ObjC KVO wrapper.
 [Rainbow](https://github.com/onevcat/Rainbow)| Rainbow adds text color, background color and style for console and command line output in Swift.
 It is born for cross platform software logging in terminals, working in both Apple's platforms and Linux.
 Meanwhile, it is also compatible with XcodeColors, which lets you colorize the Xcode debugger output as well when developing an app.